 Dive In!
 Snohomish County’s New Aquatic Center Makes a Big Splash

 Giant waterslide?
 Check.
 Lazy river?
 Check.
 Spray area?
 Check.
 The only thing the new Snohomish Aquatic Center is missing is a FlowRider surf machine.
-Oh wait a minute.
+Oh wait.
 They have that too!
-With our rainy winters (and springs and falls), we know that Seattle parents are always on the lookout for the newest indoor attractions to keep their little ones from bouncing off the walls, the couch, and their nerves.
+With our rainy winters (and springs and falls), we know Seattle parents are always on the lookout for the newest indoor attractions to keep their little ones from bouncing off the walls, the couch, and their nerves.
 Look no further, Seattle parents.
 The new Snohomish Aquatic Center has you covered—jam-packed full of awesome activities to wear out every kiddo no matter what their age or swimming ability.

 The recreation pool has all features you’d expect of an indoor pool, including an open area for the kiddos to play and a lap area for adults.
 There are even a couple of basketball hoops for a quick pick-up game.
 But unlike most standard pools, the Snohomish Aquatic Center is a bit reminiscent of a fancy hotel, with its own lazy river just waiting for you to jump on an inner tube and take a relaxing ride.